Tangler203/CountdownRacket/README.md

 # CountdownRacket
 This is a numbers game of Countdown written in Racket using the application DrRacket.

+## How to Run

+To run the game open the file "countdownNumbers.rkt" in DrRacket and use the function (rpn l t). l being a list of numbers (recommended max of 6) and t being the target number

+## Issues

+Crashes when it divides by zero.
+Crashes at end of function, does not affect functionality

 The objective of the Countdown numbers game is to get a target number by using 6 numbers with maths.
 You may only each number once, only add, subtract, divide and multiply, you may not use fractions, powers and logs.

 The available small numbers are 2 of each number between 1 and 10 i.e.